Hiking

 On our last day we wanted to get another long hike in so we started out in Madison and hiked the Capital City trail to the Capital Springs Dog Park, one of the largest dog parks we’ve ever seen.
 The trail is meant for bikers and we saw a few but since it was a grey day and had rained most of the morning it was fairly desolate.
 It’s a relatively boring trail along a mostly industrial area but it served us well for training.
 See you later Wisconsin!

-Camping, Dogs, HIking
+Camping, Dogs, Hiking

 Ludington State Park